COLLIN COUNTY

 1944, in France.

-FOREMAN, HOWARD G. Farmersville, 2ND Lt.
+FOREMAN, HOWARD G.

-0722474, Air Corps, bombardier and navigator on B26, KIA Dec.
-12, 1944, when shot
+on B26, KIA Dec.
+12, 1944 when shot down over Belgium.

 FRENCH, JAMES P. 24, Plano, KIA Sep.
 19, 1944, in